dmaon/wandi/README.md

 # A simple magic wand
-This project is a implementation of a simple wand tools with python and opencv.(beta version)
+This project is a implementation of a simple magic wand tool with python and opencv.(beta version)

 # How to run
 ```